KyleGal/live-translation-api/README.md

 {
   "success": true,
   "data": {
-    "transcription": "Full text of the transcription",
-    "timestamps": [
+    "transcription": "Do or do not.
+There is no try.", "timestamps": [
       {
+        "text": "Do or do not.",
-        "text": " I stole the doll ones from my cousin.", "timestamp": [0.0, 2.0]
+        "timestamp": [0.0, 2.0]
       },
       {
+        "text": "There is no try.",
-        "text": " I tried my best your best is good", "timestamp": [2.0, 7.04]
+        "timestamp": [2.0, 7.04]
       }
     ],